lyc102/ifem/docs/_docs/mesh-sc3.md

 ### Ascend Odering and Orientation

-The asecond odering and orientation is more algebraic, determined by the indices of vertices.
+The ascending ordering and orientation is more algebraic, determined by the indices of vertices.

 #### Ascend ordering
 The array `elem` is sorted such that

     elem(i,1) < elem(i,2) < elem(i,3) < elem(i,4)

-The local face and local edges is also in the ascend ordering
+The local face and local edges is also in the ascending ordering

 * `locFace = [2 3 4; 1 3 4; 1 2 4; 1 2 3];`
 * `locEdge = [1 2; 1 3; 1 4; 2 3; 2 4; 3 4];`
 * `edgeofFace = [1 2; 1 3; 2 3];`

-Then due to the asecond ordering of `elem`, globally the `edge` and `face` also follow the ascend ordering, i.e.
+Then due to the ascending ordering of `elem`, globally the `edge` and `face` also follow the ascending ordering, i.e.

 * `edge(e,1) < edge(e,2);`
 * `face(f,1) < face(f,2) < face(f,3).`